Arc-huangjingtong/UniInk-CSharpInterpreter4AOT/README.md

 | Beginner-Friendly | 🙌 User-friendly Comment makes it accessible for beginners.                  |
 | Extensible        | 🔌 Easily extend UniInk's functionality with custom functions and libraries. |

-# 🚀Getting Started

-1. Copy the [only scripts](./Arc.UniInk/Arc.UniInk/UniInk.cs) to your local project.
-2. Reference the UniInk library in your desired project.
-3. Import the UniInk namespace: `using UniInk;`
-4. Initialize an instance of the `ScriptInterpreter` class.
-5. Load your script using the `LoadScript` method.
-6. Execute the script using the `Execute` method.
-7. Enjoy the power of scripting in your project! ✨

 # 💡Example Usage